Midland League (Massachusetts): History

 Like 25 years prior, Natick had become too great a football opponent and after Milford and Maynard refused to play them in 1950, they left the league.
 Replacing them would be Shrewsbury, but it never ended up coming to fruition.
 History was made in May 1958 when Milford hosted Hudson in the first night baseball game in Midland League history.

 The 1960s spelled trouble for the league.
 Maynard, unhappy with playing night games during the 1964 football season, and mixed with other smaller issues, caused schedules to fall apart and the league to collapse.
 This in turn uprooted many longstanding rivalries, like that of Maynard-Clinton.
 Clinton would go on to find new rivals in Nashoba, a much closer opponent than Maynard.
-This breakup didn't last long, and by the end of 1966, the schools had come together to bring the league back for the following season.
+This breakup did not last long, and by the end of 1966, the schools had come together to bring the league back for the following season.
 The schools had been and would continue to be a part of an older Central Mass Conference, and would be finally be adding conference mate Shrewsbury.
 Only football would be played fully in the Midland, while other sports would straddle both leagues.
 By the end of the decade, Algonquin Regional High School joined the league having been established only ten years prior.
 Schools would also completely leave the old Central Mass Conference by this point, all now full members of the Midland.

-Maynard made the jump to the Dual County League for the 1973 season, once again ending it's rivalry match with Clinton that had been reinstated less than ten years prior.
+Maynard made the jump to the Dual County League for the 1973 season, once again ending its rivalry match with Clinton that had been reinstated less than ten years prior.
 By 1974, however, they would be back in the Midland.
 Westborough, having spent time in different leagues since their departure in the 30's, left the Southern Worcester County League to rejoin the Midland in 1975.
 The league would stay with these eight members for the next 13 years.
 In 1988, for the last year of the league, Fitchburg High School, Leominster High School, and Wachusett Regional High School all left the Central Massachusetts Conference for the Midland.

 In 1989, the Midland League merged with the Wachusett League to form the Midland Wachusett League.